-3. Proposal includes activities to promote the adoption of new policies to avoid displacement that align with risks identified in vulnerability assessment.
-4. Proposal includes a combination of short- and long-term policies.
-5. Work Plans include clear timelines, discrete tasks, and detailed deliverables.
+- 1. Proposal includes workforce development and training programs that lead to industry-recognized credentials, career pathways, and high-quality jobs for residents of the Project Area and individuals with employment barriers. - Proposal includes an economic opportunities plan that will lead to the creation of local, high-quality jobs for residents of the Project Area and individuals with employment barriers. - 3.
+Proposal demonstrates how the plan addresses current and projected labor demand and skill needs in a net zero economy. - 4.
+Work Plans include clear timelines, discrete tasks, and detailed deliverables.
 Budgets have adequate detail and demonstrate financial feasibility.

-Workf force Development and Economic Opportunities 20 Points 1.
-Proposal includes workforce development and training programs that lead to industry-recognized credentials, career pathways, and high-quality jobs for residents of the Project Area and individuals with employment barriers.
-2. Proposal includes an economic opportunities plan that will lead to the creation of local, high-quality jobs for residents of the Project Area and individuals with employment barriers.
-3. Proposal demonstrates how the plan addresses current and projected labor demand and skill needs in a net zero economy.
-4. Work Plans include clear timelines, discrete tasks, and detailed deliverables.
-Budgets have adequate detail and demonstrate financial feasibility.
-Clima te Adaptation and Resilience 10 Points 1.
-Proposal describes the climate change risks and exposures within the Project Area.
-2. Proposal analyzes the impact of climate change risks and exposures on both the community and built environment.
-3. Proposal describes process to identify and prioritize actions for addressing risks for vulnerable populations and to increasing the resilience of proposed infrastructure projects, including connecting efforts to local planning documents and/or the CARB Climate Adaptation Questionnaire, available at www.arb.ca.gov/cci-cobenefit .
-4. Proposal demonstrates how infrastructure investments will both contribute to community resilience and itself be resilient to future climate impacts (e.g., through indicators and metrics).
+Climate Adaptation and Resilience

+- 1. Proposal describes the climate change risks and exposures within the Project Area. - 2.
+Proposal analyzes the impact of these climate change risks and exposures on both the community and built environment.
+Analysis should be specific to the community and built environment as defined by the Project Area wherever possible. - 3.
+Proposal describes process to identify and prioritize actions for addressing the identified risks for vulnerable populations and to increasing the resilience of proposed infrastructure projects, including connecting efforts to local planning documents and/or the CARB Climate Adaptation Questionnaire, available at www.arb.ca.gov/cci-cobenefit.
+The process to identify and prioritize actions should be community driven.

+Proposal demonstrates how infrastructure investments will both contribute to community resilience and itself be resilient to future climate impacts (e.g., through indicators and metrics) within the Project Area

-PROJECTS - 50 POINTS
+PROJECTS 50 POINTS